Alternatives for Youth

 Hamilton Regional Indian Centre

-Follow on Twitter and Facebook.
+Follow on Facebook and X.

 The Hamilton Regional Indian Centre (HRIC) is a non-profit organization that seeks to empower the Urban Indigenous Population while providing community members with the tools to live a balanced and wholistic lifestyle.
 The HRIC services all ages of community members.